wavebreaker-lucas/esg_gp_be/README-DATA.md

 - `version`: Schema version for tracking changes
 - Metadata fields: `created_by`, `created_at`, `is_active`, etc.

+### ESGMetric

+The `ESGMetric` model defines individual metrics within ESG forms.

+Key fields:
+- `form`: Reference to the parent ESGForm
+- `name`, `description`: Basic details of the metric
+- `requires_evidence`, `is_required`, `order`, `location`: Configuration details
+- `requires_time_reporting`, `reporting_frequency`: Configuration for time-based metrics
+- `schema_registry`: Foreign key linking to a `MetricSchemaRegistry` entry defining the JSON structure and rules for the `ESGMetricSubmission.data` field.
+- `form_component`: Optional identifier for a specific frontend component to render the metric's input form.
+- `primary_path`: Optional JSON path indicating the primary value within the submission's `data` (e.g., `total_consumption.value`).
+- `ocr_analyzer_id`: Optional identifier for a specific OCR analyzer to use for evidence processing.

+*Note: The `validation_rules` field has been removed, as validation is now handled by the linked schema in `MetricSchemaRegistry`.*

 ### ESGMetricBatchSubmission

 The `ESGMetricBatchSubmission` model represents a group of related metric submissions submitted together.
 Submissions are linked to a batch via the `batch_submission` field on `ESGMetricSubmission`.